duyenpham95/node-express-project/README.md

 npx nodemon index.js
 ```
 #### Tech note:
+* config: for configuration with env variables

-* Joi for validation
+* Joi for schema validation
 * Nodemon to watch for changes in files and automatically restart the
 node process
 * Using ES6 destructure object for cleaner code
-* Using middleware functions: helmet, morgan, ...
+* Using middleware functions:
+- helmet: HTTP Response Header setting
+- morgan: logging
+* Debug which specific namespace for a module